 How are States Progressing with Broadband?

 How is your state faring in the race for broadband?
-Are your strategies for broadband access, adoption, and economic growth making the grade?
+Are your strategies for broadband access, adoption, and economic growth enabling you to be competitive?

-Strategic Networks Group (SNG) is pleased to bring you the current state of broadband activity and investment across the U.S. in a newly-released, unprecedented 50 States report.
+Strategic Networks Group (SNG) is pleased to bring you the current state of broadband activity and investment across the United States in a newly-released, unprecedented 50 States report.
 Download this free report today to discover A State-by-State Study on the state of broadband investment and activity.

 Enter Your Name and Email to Download the SNG’s Fifty States of Broadband Report

-The state of broadband availability as well as efforts by each State on broadband initiatives varies considerably.
-It is evident that States with a focus on broadband, such as having a broadband office, even without major investment, undertake and support more direct activities to increase availability and to promote adoption and meaningful use.
+The state of broadband availability as well as efforts on broadband initiatives varies considerably by each State.
+SNG’s research shows that States with a focus on broadband, such as having a broadband office, undertake and support more direct activities to increase availability and to promote adoption and meaningful use – even without major investment.
 While almost every State has put effort into broadband in recent years, more than half believe that more is still needed.
 At the same time only one in five States track and measure economic and social outcomes from their efforts.

-Just a few findings from SNG’s research to be found within our report include…
+Just a few findings from SNG’s research to be found within the 50 States of Broadband Report include…